Kotlin/kotlin-spec/docs/src/md/kotlin.core/builtins.md

 In this section we describe these types and their semantics.

-> Note: this section is not meant to be a detailed description of all types available in the standard library, for that please refer to the standard library documentation (TODO: link).
+> Note: this section is not meant to be a detailed description of all types available in the standard library, for that please refer to the standard library documentation.

 ### `kotlin.Any`